-In the spring I started a search for blue potatoes.
+In the spring I started a search for a variety of the blue potato.
 I didn’t want them to eat, but to plant in our garden this year.
-I finally learned that a variety called Adirondack Blue was available, but every corner I turned I found that they were sold out.
+I finally learned about the Adirondack Blue, but every corner I turned I found that they were sold out.

 Then I was surprised at Easter by my parents – Adirondack Blue potato seed from Wood Prairie Farm in Maine!